git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 ## Multitasking

+tmux gives you prime oppurtunity to do many things at once in one screen.

+For one you can keep multiple terminals running on the same display.

+But you also have the concept of shuffling between multiple "windows" within that, all within the confines of the tmux session you attached.

+Even better, there are facilities to copy and paste, scroll.
+No requirement for graphics either, so you have full power even if you're SSH'ing or in a tty without X.

 ## Keep your applications running in the background

 Sometimes in GUI applications, you'll have an option to minimize and application